demisto/content/Packs/AzureKubernetesServices/Integrations/AzureKubernetesServices/AzureKubernetesServices_description.md

    3. In the **Authentication Type** drop-down list, select **Azure Managed Identities**.

 For more information, see [Managed identities for Azure resources](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).

+## Client Credentials Flow Authentication

+Assign Azure roles using the Azure portal [Microsoft article](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal)
+*Note:* In the *Select members* section, assign the application you created earlier.
+To configure a Microsoft integration that uses this authorization flow with a self-deployed Azure application:
+   1. In the **Authentication Type** field, select the **Client Credentials** option.
+   2. In the **Application ID** field, enter your Client/Application ID.
+   3. In the **Tenant ID** field, enter your Tenant ID .
+   4. In the **Client Secret** field, enter your Client Secret.
+   5. Click **Test** to validate the URLs, token, and connection
+   6. Save the instance.

+### Testing authentication and connectivity
+If you are using Device Code Flow or Authorization Code Flow, for testing your authentication and connectivity to the Azure DevOps service run the ***!azure-devops-auth-test*** command.
+If you are using Client Credentials Flow, click **Test** when you are configuring the instance.